 In brief, the history of the ways in which Muslims have laid out their mosques over a thousand years ago is a very complicated subject.
 To understand it, we have numerous medieval Arabic treatises on the ways to find the qibla using non-mathematical means (sacred geography) and the ways to find the qibla using mathematical procedures (but with pre-modern geographical data).
 And we have medieval Arabic astronomical, historical and legal Arabic treatises detailing the different qiblas underlying mosques in Cordóba, Cairo and Samarqand.
 Gibson and a missionary group (in their numerous comedy videos) are happy to laugh at all this material because they do not understand any of it.
 This enables them to laugh at Muslims who they think have faced the wrong direction towards Mecca in their prayers for so many centuries.
 They even suggest that Muslims should start praying toward Petra again.
 In fact, the last laugh is on those who think that any Muslims of sound mind ever faced Petra in their prayers.

 Note of the Editor: This short article is a collection of paragraphs extracted from the full paper that was originally published here by David A. King.
 The original paper contains explanations of various early mosque orientations, showing that they have nothing to do with Petra.
+Prof. King has added some remarks dated September 2020, at the end of this shorter version.

 For over 1,400 years, Islamic civilization has taken the orientation of sacred space more seriously than any other civilization in human history.
 The sacred direction towards the sacred Kaaba in Mecca is called qibla in the languages of the Muslim commonwealth.
 The ways in which Muslims have determined the qibla over the centuries constitute a complicated story, but several facts are known: